vstinner/unicode_book/encodings.rst

 ----------------------------

 There are much more charsets and encodings, but it is not useful to know them.
-The knowledge of a good conversion library, like iconv, is enough.
+The knowledge of a good conversion library, like :ref:`iconv <iconv>`, is enough.

 .. _Guess encoding: